LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 9 - Edit profile page.md

 We have some new things this time.

-Store has additional `status` variable, it will be used to display success message with request to update profile data was successful.
+The store has an additional `status` variable, it will be used to display a success message that the request to update profile data was successful.

 ```js
 const status = ref("");
 ```

-Up to this moment the only thing client knows about user whether it is authorized or not.
-Method `fetchProfile()` allows to fetch user name and email from API.
+Up to this moment, the only thing client knows about the user is whether it is authorized or not.
+Method `fetchProfile()` allows fetching user name and email from API.

 ```js
 async function fetchProfile() {